-Callaway Plantation, a historic restoration project, offers a glimpse into the by-gone era of the agricultural South when working plantations speckled the land.
-Telling the intimate story of one family's legacy, visitors to Callaway Plantation, can see, feel & touch 200 years of Wilkes County history.
+Callaway Plantation, a historic, 56 acre restoration project, offers a glimpse into a bygone era of working plantations in the agricultural South.
+Telling the intimate story of one family's legacy, visitors can see, touch and hear 200 years of Wilkes County history.

-Callaway Plantation humbly began with a log cabin in 1785 built by Job Callaway and grew to a 3,000 acre working plantation complete with a brick mansion by the 1860's.
-The property has been passed down through the Callaway Family since its inception and in the 1980's was given as a gift by the Callaway Family to the City.
+Callaway Plantation humbly began with a log cabin built by Job Callaway in 1785 and grew to a 3,000 acre working plantation complete with a brick mansion by the 1860's.
+The property has been passed down through the Callaway Family since its inception and in the 1980's, it was gifted by the family to the City of Washington.

 The Brick House c.
 1869 - This brick Greek Revival style mansion was built with Georgia red clay.
 Parker Callaway started the building process and Aristides Callaway completed it in 1869.
 The Callaway family lived in the Brick House between 1869-1910.
 The house has never been modernized so it contains no indoor plumbing or electricity and it is decorated to reflect the grandeur of time period when the plantation thrived.
 Many antiques within the brick house are original to the house.